 The 1877 Steel Sailing Ship Elissa

 The Elissa is an iron hull ship that was built in Scotland in 1877.
 The sailing ship has three masts with a total of nineteen sails that keep her moving on the high seas.
 She is 205 feet long and she is over 99 feet high.
-She dispaces 620 tons of seawater.
-That means, she is one big sailing ship.
+She displaces 620 tons of seawater.
+That means she is one big sailing ship.

 Galveston Island Sunken Concrete Ship – SS Selma

 This amazing ship was manufactured in Mobile, Alabama on June 28, 1919.
-This ship displaced 6, 826 gross tons and was over 412 feet long.
-The SS Selma was originally designed to be an oil tanker and was damaged when it hit a jetty on May 11, 1920 in Tampico, Florida.
-The was temporarily repaired and set sail for Galveston.
-Upon arrival in Galveston, the repair facility in Galveston had no idea how to repair a concrete ship.
-In the early 1900’s, there were steel and wooden ships.
-Concrete ships was a new idea and nobody had ever worked on one.
+This ship displaced 6,826 gross tons and was over 412 feet long.
+The SS Selma was originally designed to be an oil tanker and was damaged when it hit a jetty on May 11, 1920, in Tampico, Florida.
+The ship was temporarily repaired and set sail for Galveston.
+Upon arrival in Galveston, the repair facility had no idea how to repair a concrete ship.
+In the early 1900s, there were steel and wooden ships.
+Concrete ships were a new idea and nobody had ever worked on one.
 The government was frustrated and decided to scrap this monstrous ship.
 They dug a channel near Pelican Island, Texas and on March 9, 1922, the SS Selma was sunk.